Sell more homes and generate more appointments with home builder SEO

 How much does a custom home cost?

 Do I have to buy a lot before building a home?

 What style home should I build?

-Many of these types of keywords are question-based where the searcher is looking for information and answers to potential questions.
+Many of these types of keywords are question-based, where the searcher is looking for information and answers to potential questions.

-While they seem to be looking for information now, it is a great opportunity to answer their questions, provide additional value and build your brand recognition (and potentially capture their email address in the process).
+While they seem to be looking for information now, it is a great opportunity to answer their questions, provide additional value, and build your brand recognition (and potentially capture their email address in the process).

 3. Transactional Keywords

-This is the more competitive keywords that can be more general or geo-focused.
+These are the more competitive keywords that can be more general or geo-focused.
 Examples of some of these types of keywords may include: